sholtomaud/phd/Literature Review/litrev.md

 Unlike other continents, Australia has the benefit of being an island with relatively isolated impacts internationally.
 Hence the incorporation of Global Risk Governance concepts might appear irrelevant for the Australia regulatory context.
 So amidst the many challenges why consider Global Risk Governance at all?
 Wouldn't adding a requirement for meeting Global Risk Governance concepts add further Information System and Financial loads?
 Indeed, Tomas notes that the Infrastructure for Spatial Information in the European Community (INSPIRE) project required an enormous data harmonisation effort [@tomas_towards_2015]

+The International Risk Governance Council (IRGC) argues that governance mechanisms evolve much more slowly than the processes currently driving technological, environmental and social change [@irgc_what_2015].
+The IRGC sees the consequence of this evolution mismatch that policy makers have become conscious of the importance of risk communication and of meeting public expectations.

-When transnational corporate entities seek to operate across multiple National boundaries Global Risk Governance becomes attractive when it can reduce the requirement for multiple information systems, or costly enhancements of existing systems to meet new requirements from a difference Governance region.
+When transnational corporate entities seek to operate across multiple National boundaries, a globalised approach to risk governance becomes attractive when it can reduce the requirement for multiple information systems, or costly enhancements of existing systems to meet new requirements from a difference Governance region.
+Risk governance thus extends beyond conventionally recognised elements of risk analysis to include,

-kind of regulatory duplication which also operates at the intra-National level.
-However the Global Risk Governance philosophy notes that risks are not necessarily State-based, and globally, there have been many visualisation projects with the goal of monitoring, and managing our planet’s environments^[For simplicity water data is included here under the concept of environmental data].
+  ... matters of institutional design and role, organisational capacity, stakeholder involvement, collaborative decision making and political accountability on the part of public bodies and corporate responsibility on the part of private enterprises.
+It also includes the requirement on the part of government, commercial and civil society actors for the development and use of scientific knowledge within the risk governance process.[@renn_global_2008]

+Many of these requirements are identified below in response to the CSG context in Australia, which suggests there is a movement towards the Global Risk Governance agenda.

 # Aim